 - Will you need to invest in any social monitoring tool to monitor your brand and provide insights on user analytics, customer care, etc.?

 Key takeaway: When it comes to social media, it helps to diversify your portfolio and empower customers with a wide variety of support channels across platforms.
+Additionally, prioritizing prompt and helpful responses to customer queries and concerns can significantly enhance customer satisfaction and foster a positive brand image.

 4. (Response) Time Is of The Essence